CULTIVATE – an environment for life-long learning with a focus on the arts and history.

 The Plaza Community Center

 The Plaza Community Center offers classes and activities to light even the smallest artistic spark.
-The Plaza Community Center building is directly behind the Plaza at 100 Ulysses Rice Court.
-To reach the building you may drive down the driveway on the left of the Plaza or enter off of Washington street.
-The After School Arts Program, Video Production and Editing Course, and Summer Camps all take place at the Plaza Community Center.
+The Plaza Community Center building is directly behind the Plaza at 100 Ulysses Rice Court., located directly off Church Street just past the library parking lot entrance.
+The After School Arts Program, Video Course, and Summer Camps take place at the Community Center.
 Space is also open for event rentals and guest teachers.

 Click here to learn more about Classes and Camps at the Plaza Community Center